 Under the Health and Social Care Act (2008), from 1 April 2013 all providers of NHS general practice (and other primary medical services) must be registered with the Care Quality Commission (CQC).

 People have a right to expect safe, high quality care.
 As the regulator of health and social care in England, CQC plays a vital role in making sure that care services meet those expectations.

 The Practice has received three planned inspections since the regulations came into force and we are pleased to report an overall rating of good has been awarded to us on all three occasions.
-Our most recent inspection took place in April 2018 and a copy of the full report can be viewed here.
+Our most recent inspection, which confirms a rating of 'Good' across all the areas of safe, effective, caring, responsive and well led, took place in April 2018 and a copy of the full report can be viewed here.

 We are always keen to encourage you (our patients) to share your experiences with us.
 The CQC are also always happy to hear from patients.
 For details of how to contact the CQC, please see details in the attached poster by clicking here.

 Our latest report details a lot of the great work that our dedicated clinical and administrative teams carry out at the Practice and we are also always happy to receive patient feedback.